5 Reasons to Build a Help Center on Confluence

 Atlassian Confluence is a great place to write your documentation.
 It's easy to work with and it makes collaborating as a team simple.
 But once you've finalized your documentation in Confluence – especially if it's help documentation you're writing – how do you then publish it so your users can access it?

 Publishing your Confluence documentation as a help center is a great way for your users to get access to a library of your documentation where they can find answers to their questions.
-If your documentation is already in Confluence, you can use Scroll Viewport to quickly and easily publish it as a help center.
+If your documentation is already in Confluence, you can use Scroll Viewport to quickly and easily publish it as a help center with your own custom URL.
+You can choose to restrict your help center and manage who has access, or make it available publicly.

 Now, here are five reasons why you should use Confluence to build a help center: